CUNYTechPrep/2023-fall-data-science-fridays/Week-10-Neural-Networks-HuggingFace/README.md

 ### ANNOUCEMENTS
 0. Remind me to start recording.
+0. You must have something to demo on Fri 12/01
 0. If you land a job, you have to [fill out this form](https://forms.gle/iCHvMDLAvvdJYRpd7).
 0. **NEXT CLASS IN PERSON!!** Address and info above.